MicrosoftDocs/cpp-docs/docs/cppcx/value-classes-and-structs-c-cx.md

 manager: "ghogen"
 ---
 # Value classes and structs (C++/CX)
-A *value struct* or *value class* is a [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)]-compatible POD ("plain old data structure").
+A *value struct* or *value class* is a Windows Runtime-compatible POD ("plain old data structure").
 It has a fixed size and consists of fields only; unlike a ref class, it has no properties.

  The following examples show how to declare and initialize value structs.